zMarch/Orc/README.md

 - tools checks for common tools

 - dropsuid basically drops a tiny SUID shell written in ASM wherever.
 You'll need to chmod a+sx it.

+- memexec uses some janky perl (see https://magisterquis.github.io/2018/03/31/in-memory-only-elf-execution.html who I stole much of the basis of it for) to execute a binary in-memory.
+No arguments or anything yet, and only x64 supported.

+- getdbus lists all dbus services for delicious priv-esc

+- getescape attempts to find a way to escape a chroot by traversing a poorly configured /proc/